TERMS AND CONDITIONS FOR THE PROVISION OF SERVICES THROUGH THE ARCHOVER LIMITED PLATFORM

 xi.
 That it will not exercise any rights which it may have under the loan or security documentation executed by us on its behalf, or otherwise contact the Borrower in connection with any loan made by it except through us or any successor of us or except as expressly provided in the loan and security documentation, where we commit a defined default and the Lenders of at least 75% of the sums lent to a particular Borrower vote to remove us from our role as representative and/or security trustee in relation to that loan.

-3.1 In registering with the Platform, each Lender appoints us as its representative (and where expressly stated as its security trustee) with authority to do the following:
+3.1 In registering with the Platform, each Lender appoints us as its representative (and, where expressly stated, acknowledges we may also act as its security trustee) with authority to do the following:

 i.
 Carry out initial checks on Borrowers through our partners comprising an initial identity check by a credit checking agency and assessment of the Borrower’s business;